-Every state in the Union prohibits the operation of a boat while under the influence of alcohol.
-The US Coast Guard, as a federal entity, enforces a federal law that prohibits Boating Under the Influence (BUI).
+Every state in the union prohibits the operation of a boat while under the influence of alcohol.
+The US Coast Guard, as a federal entity, enforces a federal law that prohibits Boating Under the Influence.
 This law pertains to every vessel, foreign or domestic, operating in U.S. waters, as well as U.S. vessels on the high seas.

-Penalties may include fines, jail, impoundment of boats and in some states the loss of boating and/or driving privileges.
+Penalties may include fines, jail, and impoundment of boats and, in some states, the loss of boating and/or driving privileges.
+(See table below.)

-Back in 2008, Operation Dry Water was started in partnership with the US Coast Guard, the National Association of State Boating Law Administrators and partner agencies.
+Back in 2008, Operation Dry Water was started in partnership with the U.S. Coast Guard, the National Association of State Boating Law Administrators and partner agencies.
 It is a national weekend of BUI detection and enforcement aimed at reducing the number of alcohol-related accidents and fatalities, and fostering a stronger and more visible deterrent to alcohol use on the water.
-Zero tolerance is of course the posture, then and now.
-Ours is coming up soon.
+Zero tolerance is the posture, then and now.